ypaulsussman/yblog/content/other_peoples_lines.md

 What is character but the determination of incident? / What is incident but the illustration of character? -Henry James

 When you write a story, you're telling yourself the story...
-When you rewrite, your main job is taking out all the things that are not the story. –Stephen King, novelist (1947- )
+When you rewrite, your main job is taking out all the things that are not the story. -Stephen King, novelist (1947- )

-I'm convinced that fear is at the root of most bad writing. –Stephen King, novelist (1947- )
+I'm convinced that fear is at the root of most bad writing. -Stephen King, novelist (1947- )

-If you want to be a writer, you must do two things above all others: read a lot and write a lot. –Stephen King, novelist (1947- )
+If you want to be a writer, you must do two things above all others: read a lot and write a lot. -Stephen King, novelist (1947- )

 Life isn't about finding yourself.
 Life is about creating yourself. -George Bernard Shaw, writer, Nobel laureate (1856-1950)